 - Lawrence Paulson's class notes

-- Declarative programming, first-order logic, programming experience (minimum 2 years, including concurrent programming), acquaintance with formal proofs, knowledge of methods to reason about properties of algorithms.
+- Declarative programming, first-order logic, programming experience (minimum 2 years), formal proofs, reasoning about properties of algorithms.

 |Examination of the state of the art to identify research problems related to the design, construction, use and evaluation of complex software-intensive sociotechnical systems